Kids at work: States try to ease child labor laws at behest of industry

 “We fear this will happen all too often, particularly to Black and brown children and especially if they are from the immigrant community and English is not their first language,” Price said.

-Iowa Capital Dispatch is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Iowa Capital Dispatch maintains editorial independence.
-Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.
-Follow Iowa Capital Dispatch on Facebook and Twitter.
+Minnesota Reformer is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Minnesota Reformer maintains editorial independence.
+Contact Editor Patrick Coolican for questions: info@minnesotareformer.com.
+Follow Minnesota Reformer on Facebook and Twitter.